ljcamargo/kotlinllamacpp/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/P5P6149YRQ)

 ## News
+- Content Resolver has been implemented for new versions of Android to allow local file access
 - Library has been updated to comply with 16kb pagination now enforced

 ## Why On-Device AI on Arm?